 Flood Insurance For Myrtle Beach Area Homeowners

-The coast of South Carolina and North Carolina regularly receive damaging weather such as hurricanes, flash flooding, and torrential downpours.
-According to the South Carolina Department of Natural Resources, such storms have caused more than $7 billion in damages over the past 12 years.
 If you’re asking yourself, do I need flood insurance?
 As a homeowner, are you prepared to shoulder the burden of the high costs associated with flooding?
 Just one inch of water throughout your home causes an average of $25,000 in damage.

 Request a Quote

-Homeowners Insurance And Flood Insurance Policies
+Homeowners Insurance and Flood Insurance Policies

 Your homeowners insurance policy most likely excludes coverage for damage resulting from flooding.
 So if you own a home, then you’ll need to add an additional flood insurance policy.
 This policy can cover: